HardikPrajapati555/HardikPrajapati555/README.md

  <h2 align="center">🥇 Work Experience
 <p align="center">
-    over a year of experience as a Full Stack Web Developer at Aekads, Gandhinagar.
-He specializes in the MERN stack, working on backend and frontend development, authentication systems, database management, and cloud integrations.
+    over a year of experience as a Full Stack Web Developer at Aekads, Gandhinagar. specializes in the MERN stack, working on backend and frontend development, authentication systems, database management, and cloud integrations.
 </p>
  <hr/>